Burnout Legends: Vehicles

 There are a total of 89 cars to unlock through the various classes – these are Compact, Muscle, Coupe, Sports, and Super.
 There is also the Race Special and Heavyweight classes.
 Some cars can also be unlocked by completing conditions.
 The cars featured in the game are from Burnout 2 and 3.

 The game also has Collector's cars.
-There are five collector cars for each class, but the player only starts with just one.
+There are five collector cars for each class, but the player only starts with just one random car for each class.
 To get the other four, the player has to challenge another player on a Wi-Fi battle mode, betting their collector car against theirs and win their car in the challenge (the Collector's cars are exclusive for the PSP version).

 Reception

-Burnout: Legends received mostly positive reviews for the PSP version, but the DS version received negative reviews.
-The PSP version received "favourable" reviews, whilst the DS version received "unfavourable" reviews, according to video game review aggregator Metacritic.
+Burnout: Legends received mostly positive reviews for the PSP version, while the DS version received negative reviews, according to video game review aggregator website Metacritic.

+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Burnout Legends for "Handheld Game of the Year", which was ultimately awarded to Nintendogs.